Amruth22/enterprise_API_ecosystem_manager_crewai/ARCHITECTURE.md

 - **API Contract Testing**: Contract validation and compatibility testing
 - **User Acceptance Testing**: End-user workflow validation

-## Future Enhancement Opportunities

-### Potential Agent Additions
-1. **Performance Agent Integration**: Add real-time API performance monitoring
-2. **Integration Agent Integration**: Add comprehensive API compatibility testing
-3. **Analytics Agent**: Add API usage analytics and insights
-4. **Governance Agent**: Add API governance and policy enforcement

-### System Improvements
-1. **Enhanced Security**: Advanced penetration testing capabilities
-2. **AI-Powered Optimization**: Machine learning for performance optimization
-3. **Real-time Monitoring**: Live API monitoring dashboard
-4. **Advanced Analytics**: API usage analytics and insights
-5. **Integration Ecosystem**: Support for more API gateways and services

 ---

-This architecture provides a robust foundation for enterprise-grade API ecosystem management with the current 4-agent implementation, while maintaining extensibility for future agent additions.
+This architecture provides a robust foundation for enterprise-grade API ecosystem management with the current 4-agent implementation.